frmichel/flickr-statistics/src/fm/flickr/stat/README.txt

 	- file monthly_distrib_view.csv: distribution of number of explored photos in function of the number of times they were viewed
 	- file monthly_distrib_comment.csv: distribution of number of explored photos in function of the number of comments they have
 	- file monthly_distrib_fav.csv: distribution of number of explored photos in function of the number of favs they have
-	- file monthly_distrib_owners_photo.csv shows the distribution of those users per number of photos that they have (starting 15/11/2012)
+	- file monthly_distrib_owners_photo.csv shows the distribution of users per number of photos that they have (starting 15/11/2012)
-	- file monthly_distrib_owners_contact.csv shows the distribution of those users per number of contacts that they have (starting 15/11/2012)
+	- file monthly_distrib_owners_contact.csv shows the distribution of users per number of contacts that they have (starting 15/11/2012)

 ProcessProbabilityPerWeekDayAndHour: